 Students are required to attend all classes and take all examinations required by the respective certifying bodies, and demonstrate proficiency to receive a passing grade of "P." A non-passing grade in any course will cause the student to retake the course.

-Students will be dismissed from Accelerated Skills Programs and terminated from Veteran's Benefits if they fail the industry credential examinations in a program or have any unexcused absences.
+Students may be dismissed from Accelerated Skills Training Programs and terminated from Veteran's Benefits if they fail the industry credential examinations in a program or have any unexcused absences.

 Notifications to Veteran’s Certification Office